jano9415/SiemensS7-automated-sorting-system-with-motion-control/README.md

 ![image](https://github.com/user-attachments/assets/3dba5d68-63f3-4a0c-854e-e54f818e60fd)

-Bin 1:	Small and non metal
+Bin 1:	Small and non metal.
+The size is between 10cm and 20cm and the weigth is less then 5kg and non metal.

-Bin 2:	Small and metal
+Bin 2:	Small and metal.
+The size is between 10cm and 20cm and the weigth is less then 5kg and metal.

-Bin 3:	Large and not metal
+Bin 3:	Large and non metal.
+The size is more then 20cm and the weight is more then 5kg and non metal.

-Bin 4:	Large and metal
+Bin 4:	Large and metal.
+The size is more then 20cm and the weight is more then 5kg and metal.

 ![image](https://github.com/user-attachments/assets/884ace3b-d37e-4754-8750-5ad7aa9c4aeb)